1922 Southern Rhodesian government referendum: Arrangements

 The election used the existing Legislative Council electoral roll and votes were counted in the electoral districts used for the Legislative Council elections.
 However, there was one minor change, with voters entitled to cast their votes in whichever district they wanted, regardless of where they were registered.

+Black voters were excluded from the referendum by the property qualifications used in existing electoral legislation.

+Campaign

+The Responsible Government Association led by Charles Coghlan was the primary organisation opposing amalgamation with South Africa.
+Their campaign received support from the Southern Rhodesian Civil Service and the British South Africa Police.

+Women played a key role in the campaign, having only recently received an equal franchise to men.
+A separate women's branch of the Responsible Government Association was organised, and according to one source 75 percent of women's votes were cast in favour of responsible government.

+Local support for union with South Africa was primarily drawn from business groups and the small local Afrikaner population.
+Amalgamation was favoured by the British and South African governments, although the British government remained neutral during the campaign.
+Smuts openly campaigned in favour of unification, in line with his white nationalist views favouring a white-dominated Greater South Africa within the British Empire.
+In contrast, South African opposition leader J. B. M. Hertzog viewed unification as unconstitutional and criticised the lack of consultation with the existing South African provinces.

 Results

 All but one of the electoral districts supported responsible government and rejected Union with South Africa.
 The one district to support a Union with South Africa was Marandellas, and this was by a slim margin.

 Map of the referendum results in Southern Rhodesia against the wider political backdrop in British southern Africa.
 Southern Rhodesia had been voting on whether to join the Union of South Africa (black).
 At the time of the vote, South-West Africa was also a mandate of South Africa.